Tesco: Jack's

 In 2018, Tesco launched a separate budget chain, Jack's, to compete with Lidl and Aldi.
 The first store opened in Chatteris, Cambridgeshire in September 2018.
 In January 2022, Tesco shut down its Jack's stores, with stores either being closed or converted to Tesco Superstores.

 International operations

 Tesco expanded its operations from the United Kingdom to 11 other countries.
 Tesco pulled out of the United States in 2013, but continued to see growth elsewhere.
 Tesco's international expansion strategy has responded to the need to be sensitive to local expectations in other countries by entering into joint ventures with local partners, such as Samsung Group in South Korea (Samsung-Tesco Home plus), and Charoen Pokphand in Thailand (Tesco Lotus), appointing a very high proportion of local personnel to management positions.
 Tesco also makes small acquisitions as part of its strategy: for example, in its 2005/2006 financial year, it made acquisitions in South Korea, one in Poland, and one in Japan.

 Operations

-The following table shows the number of stores, total store size in area, and sales for Tesco's international operations.
-The store numbers and floor area figures are for April 2012.
+The following table shows the number of stores for Tesco's international operations.